haikelz/asmaul-husna-api/README.md

 - First, clone this repo.
 - Install all needed depedencies with `pnpm install`.
+- Install Vercel globally `pnpm i -g vercel@latest` or `npm i -g vercel@latest`.
+- Setup and integrate your Vercel CLI.
-- Type `pnpm run dev` and see the result in `http://localhost:5000`
+- After that, type `pnpm run start` and see the result in `http://localhost:3000`.

 ## Credits